easystats/performance/tests/testthat/_snaps/check_dag.md

       Identification of direct and total effects

-      Incorrectly adjusted!
+      Model is correctly specified.
-      To estimate the direct and total effect, do not adjust for `cyl`, `disp` and `gear`.
+      No adjustment needed to estimate the direct and total effect of `wt` on `mpg`.

 # check_dag, multiple adjustment sets